Uni-LoRA: One Vector is All You Need: Conclusion

 This paper introduces Uni-LoRA, a unified framework of LoRA that reinterprets a broad class of parameter-efficient LoRA variants through the lens of global subspace projection.
 In light of this unified view, Uni-LoRA further introduces an efficient and theoretically grounded projection matrix, which enjoys all three desired properties of globality, uniformity, and isometry for adaptation performance.
 Uni-LoRA requires no architectural modifications, no sparsity priors, and achieves a significantly lower time complexity.
 Our results show that even within the LoRA space, which is already low-rank, there exists an additional low-dimensional parameterization that has several orders of magnitude fewer trainable parameters than LoRA.

-\textbf{Limitations and broader impacts} As an extreme parameter-efficient fine-tuning method, Uni-LoRA doesn't possess any significant limitations other than it is currently evaluated only in English, text-only NLP benchmarks.
+\textbf{Limitations and broader impacts} As an extreme parameter-efficient fine-tuning method, Uni-LoRA doesn't possess any significant limitations other than it is currently only evaluated on small to medium scale NLP/CV benchmarks due to limited computing resources.
 As for its broader impacts, Uni-LoRA enables high-quality adaptation of LLMs with minimal computational resources, contributing to the democratization of model customization.
 We do not foresee any societal risks beyond those generally associated with the use of LLMs.